Fear and relief: JEE-Mains candidates recount exam day experience | Education

 Fear and relief: JEE-Mains candidates recount exam day experience

-Bhushan Gaur (17), who came to Vivek Vihar from Khanpur, said that though he had fears of coming in contact with the virus but was relieved that all went well.
+Bhushan Gaur (17), who came to Vivek Vihar from Khanpur, said that though he had fears of contracting the virus, he was relieved that all went well.
 "My JEE exam will be held from 2.30 pm.
 Initially I was fearing that I may come in contact with the virus but when I reached the centre I gained confidence.
-I had done my preparations and I am relieved it will be over.
+I have done my preparations and I am relieved it will be over.
 Waiting another year would have been problematic.
 "The coaching institutes had conducted online classes and also shared PDF material of the course," Gaur said.
 Sanjay Kumar, his father, said that they initially had apprehensions because of the rising number of COVID-19 cases.

 Vishal Yadav, a resident of Jagatpuri in Shahdara, said that social distancing was the main concern on his mind.
 "The school staff gave us sanitiser thrice.
 When we entered the school, they gave us a mask also and asked the students to remove the old one.
 Inside the centre, we were sitting on alternate chairs," Yadav said.

-Scenes outside exam centres across the country reflected the "new normal" amid the pandemic -- staggered entry and exit for candidates, sanitiser at the gates, distribution of masks, and students queuing up with safe social distance among them.
-JEE-Mains, the first large scale exam to be conducted amid the pandemic, is scheduled from September 1 to 6.
+Scenes outside exam centres across the country reflected the "new normal" amid the pandemic -- staggered entry and exit for candidates, sanitiser at the gates, distribution of masks, and students queuing up with safe distance among them.
+Govind Kumar, who accompanied his younger brother for the exam, said, "This could have been avoided, but we don't have any option.
+My brother told me that proper precautions were taken inside the centre and I felt relieved."
+Mohit Kumar Gupta, who came to Pitampura from Malviya Nagar for the JEE exam of his younger brother, said, "People are coming from all the parts of the national capital and you never know that this can turn into a hotspot.
+They should have made arrangements for students to give exams from their homes.
+Anyone who cannot access a laptop or Internet can be assigned to a particular centre."
+JEE-Mains, the first large-scale exam to be conducted amid the pandemic, is scheduled from September 1 to 6.
 Over 9 lakh candidates have registered for the exam for admission to engineering courses in IITs, NITs and Centrally Funded Technical Institutions (CFTIs).

 While the governments of Odisha, Madhya Pradesh and Chhattisgarh have assured students that they will provide transportation to candidates, a group of IIT alumni and students have also launched a portal to provide transport facilities to exam centres for the candidates in need.
 Increasing the number of examination centres, alternate seating plans, fewer candidates per room and staggered entry and exit are among the steps the National Testing Agency has taken for safely conducting the crucial exam.